-Vipertex® enhanced surfaces can increase heat transfer as much as fivefold, compared to smooth tube.
-Vipertex® flat rolled patterns provide increased surface area and can add a heat transfer function, as well.
+Vipertex® enhanced surfaces can increase heat transfer by approximately 100% when compared to a smooth tube.
+Vipertex® flat rolled patterns provide increased surface area and can add additional heat transfer, as well.
 Using Vipertex® as part of your existing plant expansion strategy can help you:

 - Realize revenue from new capacity faster than a Greenfield site